freshcode-dev/web-boilerplate/misc/instructions/mapping-with-automapper.md

 # Mapping classes with automapper

+## ⚠️Important note
+This repository contains a `patches` folder with a file which modifies the automapper package.
+It's a temporary solution to fix the bug preventing the package from being cross-platform.

+The original package registry already has the [corresponding PR opened.](https://github.com/nartc/mapper/pull/570)

+Patch should be removed as soon as the PR is merged to the upstream.

 ## Motivation

 Building flexible and maintainable architecture usually means segregation of classes, modules, and layers.